cran-task-views/Spatial/Spatial.md

 -   `r pkg("geosphere")` permits computations of distance and area to be carried out on spatial data in geographical coordinates.
 -   `r pkg("dggridR", priority = "core")` provides a discrete global grid system via DGGRID.
-These grids are extremely useful for spatial statistics because they tile the Earth with _equally_-sized hexagons, triangles, or diamonds.
+These grids are useful for spatial statistics because they tile the Earth with _equally_-sized hexagons, triangles, or diamonds.
 -   `r pkg("cshapes")` package provides functions for calculating distance matrices (see [Mapping and Measuring Country Shapes](http://journal.R-project.org/archive/2010-1/RJournal_2010-1_Weidmann+Skrede~Gleditsch.pdf)).